 My Chinese Home Kitchen originated out of our mutual passion for healthy, delicious, home-cooked food, and the social customs and warmth of sharing a meal.
-Our goal is to offer a site where you can find authentic Chinese recipes.
+Our goal is to offer a site where you can find authentic Chinese recipes and learn about ancient and modern Chinese culture.
 We feature some well-known recipes specific to certain Chinese cuisines, but most of our recipes are the sort prepared in Chinese home kitchens every day.

 About me

 My name is Chen Jing, my dream is to become a Chinese cuisine chef, and I currently live in Anhui.
-In August 2021, I enrolled in New Oriental Cooking School to begin my studies.
-Glenn and I started this site because my favorite Chinese foods are the everyday and holiday meals that we share at family gatherings, and the recipes I learned from my mother and older sister.
+I recently graduated from New Oriental Cooking School as a licensed Chinese cuisine chef.
+Glenn and I founded CYGE Group, LLC in January 2021 to launch My Chinese Home Kitchen because my favorite Chinese foods are the everyday and holiday meals that we share at family gatherings, and the recipes I learned from my mother and older sister.

 I am proud of my Chinese culture, and am Chinese in my soul.
 Since starting this site, I have had opportunities to visit many world famous Chinese cultural sites, featuring the classic gardens and architecture styles of our history.
 Some of these are considered world heritage sites, and I am happy to share these experiences with you.